r-grandorder/tri-hermes/en/pages/Materials/Mash Kyrielight.md

 “*… Um.
 It is neither morning nor night, so please wake up, Senpai.*”
 “*The reason… huh?
 Ritsuka-san… he is the most humane among the humans I have encountered up to now.
 I really do not sense any threat from him.
 It is because of that that there is no reason for me to be hostile to him at all.*”
 “*Senpai, it was a disaster immediately after she took up her new post.
-Nevertheless, there is room for sympathy even for the Director’s irritability.
+Nevertheless, there is room for sympathy even for the Director’s irritability."
-With all due respect, Ritsuka-senpai is too ignorant regarding Chaldea.*”
+"*With all due respect, Ritsuka-senpai is too ignorant regarding Chaldea.*”
 “*It is impossible to communicate our intentions by means of language.
 I judge it to be a hostile creature.
 Master, instructions.
 With both Senpai and I, we will get over this situation!*”